harmslab/gpseer/README.md

 # GPSeer: a genotype-phenotype predictor

-An opinionated sampler for sampling high-order epistasis models and predicting phenotypes in a sparsely sampled genotype-phenotype map.
+An opinionated library for sampling high-order epistasis models to predict phenotypes in a sparsely sampled genotype-phenotype map.
+This is an extremely computationally expensive task, so GPSeer attempts to distribute the tasks using [Dask](https://github.com/dask/dask).
-The distributed version of the API is powered by [Dask](https://github.com/dask/dask).

 Still under HEAVY development.
 Please don't use yet.
 The API will change very rapidly.